Modern slavery and human trafficking statement

 We know how vital it is for our staff to understand the issues of Modern Slavery, they know what signs to look for and how to report it.
 We therefore require all employees to complete training on modern slavery.
 The training covers how to identify the signs of slavery and human trafficking; what initial steps should be taken if slavery or human trafficking is suspected; how to escalate potential slavery or human trafficking issues to the relevant parties within the organisation and what external help is available.
-We have extended this training into all our new global territories.
+This training is also delivered in all of our global territories.

 We will continue to keep awareness high amongst employees to ensure they know how they can identify and prevent slavery and human trafficking, they know what to do to flag any potential issues and where to go for help.